-High blood pressure (or hypertension) puts strain on your heart by increasing its workload.
+High blood pressure (or hypertension) puts a strain on your heart by increasing its workload.
 It also injures the lining of the arteries.
 People that are less active and less fit have a 30–50 percent greater risk of developing high blood pressure.
 There are two pressures measured when your blood pressure is taken.
 The top number represents the pressure in your arteries when your heart squeezes blood out to the body.
 The bottom number represents the pressure that is in your arteries when your heart is at rest.
 A pressure of less than 120/80 is recommended.
 Pressures above 120/80 increase your risk for prehypertension and cardiovascular disease, and you may need medical attention.

-For a healthy blood pressure:
+For healthy blood pressure:

-Physical activity is protective to your heart and circulation.
+Physical activity is protective of your heart and circulation.
 Regular aerobic activity improves the way the body uses nutrients, raises “good” cholesterol levels, lowers blood pressure, and helps control or prevent excess weight.
 Regular exercise also improves the way blood sugar and insulin act in your body and strengthens the heart muscle.

 Maintain a regular exercise routine:

 A fasting blood glucose (sugar) level of 100 or more may indicate a glucose tolerance problem, increasing your risk of diabetes.
 With diabetics, the risk of coronary artery disease is three to five times greater than in a non-diabetic.

 Ways to lessen the effect diabetes has on heart disease: